Winter care tips for CPL horses

 In general, CPL tends to do better in winter (presumably because of the cooler climate and decrease in flies).
-It’s surprisingly rare (although not unheard of) for CPL horses to suffer from mud fever and many of the CPL Facebook group members cite their horse being more comfortable and having less issues in the winter months.
+It’s surprisingly rare (although not unheard of) for well-managed CPL horses to suffer from mud fever and many of the CPL Facebook group members cite their horse being more comfortable and having less issues in the winter months.
+That said, feather mites tend to be more profilic in the sort of milder winters we have in the UK.

 Ways to help your CPL horse in winter:-